The

 Perched

-on top of the hill close to Piazzale Michelangelo.
-The stairs leading
+top of the hill close to Piazzale Michelangelo.

 Together with the Baptistry